Pythian at Collaborate 2012 – Las Vegas

 Tuesday April 24, 2012, 2:00 p.m. – 3:00 p.m.

-The author is called to audit RMAN backup scripts on regular basis for several years now as part of his Day to Day duties.
-He see the same errors in scripts that Oracle DBAs using to backup critical databases over and over again.
-Those errors may play a significant role in a recovery process when you working under stress.
-During that presentation you will be introduced to typical issues and hints how to address those.
+The author is called to audit RMAN backup scripts on a regular basis for several years now as part of his Day to Day duties.
+He sees the same errors in scripts that Oracle DBAs use to backup critical databases over and over again.
+Those errors may play a significant role in a recovery process when you’re working under stress.
+During that presentation, you will be introduced to typical issues and hints to help you address those.
 The author will give away a prize to any Oracle DBA who has a script without any issues mentioned in the presentation.

 Tuesday April 24, 2012, 4:30 p.m. – 5:30 p.m.

 When you ask a MySQL DBA about security, they will usually tell you one or more of these three things: 1) strong MySQL passwords; 2) proper user@host grants and 3) SSL connectivity.
-However in reality MySQL is not deployed in an isolated secure room with no network access like the CIA computer room in the ‘Mission Impossible’ movie (even then you have to protect against Tom Cruise), but connected to a vast array of other computers through a complex network and even eventually the world wide Internet.
-In this talk we will look at the different ways to compromise MySQL security in typical deployment scenarios through vulnerabilities in the underlying hardware, the operating system, applications, and the network.
+In reality, however, MySQL is not deployed in an isolated secure room with no network access like the CIA computer room in the ‘Mission Impossible’ movie (even then you have to protect yourself against Tom Cruise), but is in fact connected to a vast array of other computers through a complex network and even eventually the world wide Internet.
+In this talk, we will look at the different ways to compromise MySQL security in typical deployment scenarios through vulnerabilities in the underlying hardware, operating system, applications, and network.
 We will not be focusing just on security from hackers, but from internal sources as well who may be intending to compromise data.

 Wednesday April 25, 2012, 9:00 a.m – 10:30 a.m.